Harikarthyk/Code-Helper-with-ChatGPT/README.md

    - **Refactor Code**: This option refactors and optimizes the selected code, and adds comments to explain the code.

    - **Add Comments to Methods**: This option adds comments to methods in the code.
+5. Create your token from open ai (https://platform.openai.com/account/api-keys) and paste in the text box which appears.

-5. The result will be displayed in a new editor window or will replace the selected code in the active editor.
+6. The result will be displayed in a new editor window or will replace the selected code in the active editor.

 ## Requirements